tmatilai/vagrant-proxyconf/README.md

 ### Apt

-The proxy for Apt can be specified in the Vagrantfile:
+The proxy for Apt can be specified in the Vagrantfile.
+You might want to set it to all boxes, in which case use _$HOME/.vagrant.d/Vagrantfile_.
+The configuration only triggers on Debian based machines, so there is no harm in setting it globally.

+Example configuration:
 ```ruby
 Vagrant.configure("2") do |config|